The Gray Public Library, located in the charming and growing town of Gray,

 Town's emphasis on the revitalization of the Village Center in its current

-Comprehensive Plan, the Library is poised to become a central hub of the
+Comprehensive Plan, the Library is a central hub of the community.

-For more information about the position and application instructions, please
+For more detailed information and application instructions, please visit

 Joshua Tiffany, MLIS